rzach/multlog/doc/multlog.md

 set using, e.g., `setColors(luk,plain)`.
 By default, logics have color scheme `all` which displays different values in different colors, with designated values reversed.
 This requires an up-to-date version of SWI Prolog.
+Scheme `plain` just displays all truth values in white, and `designated` in white, but with designated values reversed.

 You can also output the truth tables in LaTeX format by saying `showLogic(luk, tex)`.
 This will require some definitions included in the preamble of your LaTeX document, which can be displayed using `showTexDefs`.

+## Operating with formulas and truth tables

 Formulas of a logic are built using the operator names in the `.lgc` file, in operator notation.
 Prolog variables are used for